weldonj/CA4023_Assignment_2/Intro.md

 **Baseline -**

-Replicate the provided notebook which contains a baseline naive bayes setup, evluate given model and alternate models
+Replicate the provided notebook which contains a baseline naive bayes setup, evaluate given model and alternate models

 **Negation Handling -**